Da Nang by Neighbourhood: How the City Changes as You Move Through It

 Understanding Da Nang is not about memorising neighbourhood names or checking off landmarks.
 It is about noticing how the city feels as you pass through it, observing the subtle shifts in pace, sound and atmosphere from one area to the next.

-This guide isn't here to rank neighbourhoods or tell you where you should stay.
+This guide isn't here to rank neighbourhoods or tell you where to stay.
 Instead, it helps you notice how Da Nang changes, so you can move through it with more awareness and intention.

 Near the Coast: Open Mornings and Unrushed Days in Da Nang